 District 8 has been known as the worst one for decades.
-There were many drug and theft problems.
-Since then the old, worn apartments have been bulldozed.
-New and new condiments have been built.
+There have been many drug and theft problems.
+Since then, the old, worn apartments have been bulldozed.
+New condiments have been produced.
 The old “ghetto” feeling has changed.

-This is due the fact that the city administration got enough of the crimes happening in district 8, and completely changed the whole neighbourhood.
-After a few years it is now in order.
-The Palotanegyed and Corvin-negyed in district 8 is especially cozy and is visited by many tourists.
+This is due to the fact that the city administration got enough of the crimes happening in district 8, and completely changed the whole neighborhood.
+After a few years, it is now in order.
+The Palotanegyed and Corvin negyed in district 8 are especially cozy and are visited by many tourists.

 The streets listed above are only a small portion of Budapest, and there aren’t many things to be seen there anyway, so you won’t lose anything by avoiding them.

-According to the statistics, districts 4-16-17 are the safest in Budapest.
-But because these are far away from all the sightseeing things, so I don’t recommend them, and as I’ve mentioned it before, Budapest is absolutely safe.
+According to the statistics, districts 4, 16, and 17 are the safest in Budapest.
+But because these are far away from all the sightseeing things, so I don’t recommend them, and as I mentioned before, Budapest is absolutely safe.

-For those who would like to be as close to the main attractions as possible, on Pest side districts 5-6-13, and on Buda district 1 are a good choice.
+For those who would like to be as close to the main attractions as possible, on Pest side districts 5, 6, and 13, and on Buda district 1 is a good choice.